 - Every Friday, Fellows work together with local nonprofits on innovative challenges designed to positively contribute to our community,

 - Fellows are given a discretionary salary by their host organization, and

 - The host organization pays a programming fee* to Challenge Detroit to support their Fellow’s leadership development during the program year.

 *Scholarships for programming fee may be provided based on organization need and funding availability.
 Please email Deirdre Groves at [email protected] for more information.

 Still want to know more?
 Click here to read our FAQs.

-Diversity and inclusion are a cornerstone of Challenge Detroit.
+Diversity, equity and inclusion are a cornerstone of Challenge Detroit.
 We believe that all persons are entitled to equal opportunity.
 We do not discriminate against qualified applicants because of race, color, religion, sex, sexual orientation, gender identity, gender expression, pregnancy, breastfeeding or related medical condition, national origin, ancestry, citizenship, age, marital status, physical or mental disability, genetic characteristic, military or veteran status, or any other characteristic protected by state or federal law.
 We strive to create and support a culture where people can be themselves and feel included while including others.
 We value a diverse representation of individuals from near and far, across races and ethnicities, gender experience and orientation, skills, experience and abilities.
 Diversity of thought and perspective are essential to our work.